06/12/2013 | The Importance of Quick Pest Extermination for Carpenter Ants

 Carpenter ants don’t eat wood, but tunnel into to it and are capable of doing extensive damage.
 Once they’ve gained entry into the home or structure, they typically start a nest in a moist area or one that is prone to decay.
 They often seek wood that has been softened by the dampness or by other insects.
 Crawlspaces, basements, attic vents, foundations and any areas that are prone to moisture tend to draw them in the most.

-Although these pesky creatures prefer moister areas, they will eventually expand their nests into walls, floors or even the roofs if a nest is already established nearby.
+Although these pesky creatures prefer more moist areas, they will eventually expand their nests into walls, floors or even the roofs if a nest is already established nearby.

 Pest extermination is crucial at the first sign or symptoms of a carpenter ant infestation.
 They can be difficult to locate and professional treatment is a must due to the damaged caused to the important wood elements and insulation in the home.

-If you noticed any of the following, be sure to contact the professionals for quick pest extermination such as Assured Environments immediately:
+If you noticed any of the following, be sure to contact the professionals for quick pest extermination immediately: